bonolo/unfao-fert-crop/README.md

 Most of the files are available for download from the FAO: <http://www.fao.org/faostat/en/#data>.
 Original data is in CSV format.

+The crop data file was huge, at 487 MB.
+R parsed it fine, but that's too much to upload to GitHub.
+I wrote a shell script to remove only the lines I needed for the analyses (4.1 MB), re-tested, and then pushed to GitHub.

-Both the crops data and fertilizer data needed some cleaning, all of which I did in R.
+Both the crops data and fertilizer data needed significant cleaning and manipulation, all of which I did in R.

-I created two CSV settings file, based on conversations with the sales director:
+I created two CSV settings files, based on conversations with the sales director:

 - `items.csv`: categorize crops, create better labels, set data flags
 - `countries.csv`: flag and group countries of interest

-When I updated this project with newer data files recently, I noticed that the column order had changed and that certain keys (Item Code and Area Code) were inconsistent over time. e.g. the Area Code for Malaysia changed.
+When I updated this project with newer data files recently, that the column order had changed, new columns were added, and certain keys (Item Code and Area Code) were inconsistent over time. e.g. the Area Code for Malaysia changed.

 ### ColorBrewer

 I am a fan of [ColorBrewer](https://colorbrewer2.org/) and used it throughout this project, with the help of the `RColorBrewer` library.

-### Novel (for me) techniques
+### Novel (for me) technique

 This was my first attempt to use the ggsave() function to export a plot to disk, rather than manually export via RStudio's plot viewer.

 Basic requirements
 ------------------
 R/RStudio, ggplot and several other libraries:
-- reshape
+- `reshape`
-- tidyverse
+- `tidyverse`
-- RColorBrewer
+- `RColorBrewer`
-- scales
+- `scales`
-- ggrepel
+- `ggrepel`

 Files in this repo
 ------------------
     README.md
-    crops.R (visualizations by crop and geography)
-    fert.R (visualizations by fertilizer/nutrient and geography)
+    crops.R     # visualizations by crop and geography fert.R      # visualizations by fertilizer/nutrient and geography
-    grep-product-csv.sh (shell script to grep out lines needed from bulk data download.) unfao-fert-crop.R (settings, load libraries)
+    grep-product-csv.sh   # Shell script.
+Pull needed lines from bulk download unfao-fert-crop.R     # settings, load libraries
     csv/
-      countries.csv (see above)
-      items.csv (see above)
-      production_crops_expurgated.csv (Crop data grepped out of 487MB download) Inputs_FertilizersNutrient_E_All_Data_(Normalized).csv
+      countries.csv       # flag and group countries of interest items.csv           # categorize crops, create better labels, set data flags production_crops_expurgated.csv   # crop data selected by grep-product-csv.sh Inputs_FertilizersNutrient_E_All_Data_(Normalized).csv
       Inputs_FertilizersProduct_E_All_Data_(Normalized).csv